Sandringham Lease Extension - Your Legal Fees Calculator

 Top Ten Questions relating to Sandringham Lease Extensions

 I have my suspicions that my daughter might have had the wool pulled over her eyes.
-She submitted an offer on a one bedroom ground floor purpose built flat in Sandringham, where the lease is around 57 years but she was advised by the estate agents that the vendor had extended it to 99 years.
-Only now has she been told the current owner was waiting for her to appoint conveyancers before commencing with the lease extension.
-Sounds unscrupulous, also it will take time to sort it all out.
+She put in an offer on a garden flat in Sandringham, where the lease is approximately sixety five years but she was told by the selling agents that the seller had extended it to 99 years.
+She has now been advised the homeowner was holding off for her to instruct solicitors prior to commencing with the lease extension.
+Seems underhand, also it will take months to sort it all out.
 Am I being too sceptical?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Sandringham